omarisai/eVtolSimulation/README.md

    };
    ```

-6. Comments: Use Doxygen-style comments to document your code.
+6. Comments: Use Doxygen-style comments to document the code, only in .h files.
 Provide clear and concise explanations for classes, functions, and member variables.
 For example:
    ```cpp
    /**
     * @brief This is a class that represents a MyClass.